Tzununa, Lake Atitlán: A Nature Lover’s Paradise

 Casa Curativa – imaginative & creative accommodations, wellness retreat center to learn about herbal medicine & permaculture, plunge pool, yoga shala, temazcal sauna (from $40)

-The Seed Habitat – luxury meets eco-conscious, choice of villa or cottage all built with sustainability in mind, lake view yoga shala, plunge pool, temazcal sauna (from $75)
+The Seed Habitat – luxury meets eco-conscious, choice of villa or cottage, all built with sustainability in mind, lake view yoga shala, plunge pool, temazcal sauna (from $75)

 Things to do in Tzununa